Erkin Gadirli

 Erkin Toghrul oglu Gadirli (Erkin Toğrul oğlu Qədirli; born 13 May 1972), is an Azerbaijani lawyer, politician, deputy of the Azerbaijani National Assembly.
 He's one of the leading figures of the opposition Republican Alternative Party.

 Early life

 Erkin Gadirli was born on 13 May 1972, in Baku, the capital of the Azerbaijani SSR, which was then part of the Soviet Union.
-His name, which was very rare in Soviet era, was given by his grandfather.
+His name, which was very rare in the Soviet era, was given by his grandfather.
 His parents divorced in 1976, and Gadirli had not contacted his father again.
 He received his education in Russian.
 In 1990, he graduated from the law faculty of Baku State University.

 Career

 Law

 Gadirli worked as a lecturer at the Faculty of Law and International Relations of Baku State University from 1994 to 2006.
 At various times, he was as an expert for the International Committee of the Red Cross, the United Nations, the OSCE, the Council of Europe, as well as in different national and international projects and working groups.
 In 1998, he was a member of the Azerbaijani delegation to the UN Diplomatic Conference on the Establishment of the International Criminal Court in Rome, Italy.
 Gadirli was nominated to the Board of the Azerbaijan Lawyers Forum in 2011.